Edlawit-H/Currency-converter-app/README.md

-# 💱 Currency Converter App
+# Currency Converter

-A simple and responsive currency converter built with **React**, **Vite**, and **Tailwind CSS**, using real-time exchange rates from the [Frankfurter API](https://www.frankfurter.app/).
+A responsive React application that converts between different currencies using real-time exchange rates from the Frankfurter API.

+---

-## 🚀 Project Overview
+## Overview

+This project was built as part of my frontend learning journey.
+It showcases API integration, responsive UI design, and handling edge cases in React.

 The Currency Converter App allows users to:

-- Select a base currency and a target currency
+Select a base currency and a target currency

-- Input an amount
+Input an amount

-- Instantly view the converted amount using **real-time exchange rates**
+Instantly view the converted amount using real-time exchange rates

-- (Optional) View a conversion history
+(Optional) View a conversion history

-This project is part of my ** ALX Frontend Capstone Project**, showcasing my skills in:
-- API integration
-- State management
-- Responsive UI design
-- Component-based architecture

 ---

-## 📌 Features
+## Features

 - Currency selection dropdowns
 - Amount input field
 - Real-time conversion result display